mahyar-osn/my-resume/content/authors/admin/_index.md

 I'm a senior AI/ML scientist.
 I recently joined a biotech company called <a href="https://provectusalgae.com/">
 Provectus Algae Pty Ltd</a>, to lead the machine learning team.
-In this company, we want to accelerates microalgae 🍀 to extract and produce natural biosynthetic molecules 🧬.
+In this company, we want to accelerate microalgae 🍀 to extract and produce natural biosynthetic molecules 🧬.

 I'm also an active researcher 📚.
 I am affiliated with <a href="https://www.auckland.ac.nz/en/abi.html/">
 Auckland Bioengineering Institute </a> of the University of Auckland where I undertake